About Me

 Table of Contents

-I am an innovation-driven, hardworking person, always looking to improve.
-It does not matter if it is a new technological framework or developing an improvement upon existing code, I am always up for the task if I can learn something.
+I am an ever-curious, hardworking person, always looking to improve.
+It does not matter if I'm focusing on the big picture, or working on nitty gritty details, I always use the right tool for the job to deliver high-quality (and maintainable!) results.
+Regardless of the work being a full migration to a new technological framework or just developing a new feature in a legacy codebase, I'm always up for the task if I can learn something.
+With my passion for sharing knowledge, I hope to enhance both personal and team success.
 For a slightly more professional (and complete) explanation of who I am, visit my LinkedIn profile.

 Any linked files (i.e. PDFs, slidesets, etc.) are mine.
 If you wish to use them -- commercially or otherwise -- please reach out to me first!